sowrov/vim/ReadMe.txt

 Vimrc configuration.
 Works in both linux and windows.
+0. Clone this repo, delete your original .vimrc or _vimrc file and make a softlink of the _vimrc file from this repo.
 1. Create .vim folder in %USERPROFILE% (~/) directory
 2. Create bundle folder under that .vim directory
 3. git clone  https://github.com/VundleVim/Vundle.vim.git